w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 reporting - full `trace-id` should be propagated to conform to the specification.

-Implementation HAVE TO ignore the `traceparent` when the `trace-id` is invalid.
+Implementations HAVE TO ignore the `traceparent` when the `trace-id` is invalid.
 For instance, if it contains non-allowed characters.

 ### Span-id